 - Have the nurse give the entire 1g bolus of Calcium gluconate as cardiac stabilizer - Remove clamps on the reinfusion side and begin ECMO flow - ECMO flow is started at 1 LPM and sweep matched 1:1 at the start.
 Increase flow by 1LPM every 30 seconds to a minute until you reach the desired flow.
-Target flow depends on patient size and oxygenation needs: VV ECMO flow must be >60% of the patient's native cardiac output to achieve good oxygenation.
-Large patients and septic may need >6I ECMO flow to be well oxygenated, hence the need to place the largest possible cannulas.
-Dry patients will need their intravascular compartment filled to flow adequately, up to a few liters may have to be infused over the first postcannulation hours. - In severely hypercapnic patients (typically status asthmaticus), do not titrate sweep to more than 2LPM without checking ABG.
+Target flow depends on patient size and oxygenation needs: VV ECMO flow must be >60% of the patient's actual cardiac output to achieve oxygen saturation >90%.
+Large patients and septic may need >6L ECMO flow to be well oxygenated, hence the need to place the largest possible cannulas.
+Dry patients will need their intravascular compartment filled to flow adequately, up to a few liters may have to be infused over the first post-cannulation hours. - In severely hypercapnic patients (typically status asthmaticus), do not titrate sweep to more than 2LPM without checking ABG.
 It is important to not rapidly or overcorrect CO2 in these patients as it places them at risk for cerebral vasospasm / hemorrhage.
-(As an example, in a patient with status asthmaticus with a pre-ECMO pH of 7.0-7.1, an appropriate ABG 5-10 min post-cannulation may have a pH no more than 7.25). - Watch patient's hemodynamics during titration of ECMO flow. - Norepinephrine is usually at least transiently needed
+(As an example, in a patient with status asthmaticus with a pre-ECMO pH of 7.0-7.1, an appropriate ABG 5-10 min post-cannulation may have a pH no more than 7.2-7.25).
+Correction of hypercapnea and normalization of pH can occur over the first several hours on ECMO.

-- Volume resuscitation may be needed to achieve stable ECMO flow due to the increased volume of distribution following ECMO initiation, particularly if the patient is intravascularly depleted prior to ECMO. - Myocardial function recovery following gases stabilization may allow to titrate Norepinephrine down after some time - Evaluate for other potential causes according to cannulation process: bleeding (rough femoral cannulation?), pneumothorax (dubious neck puncture?) - Any dubious step during cannulation or upon ECMO initiation should prompt process review and, if needed, urgent CXR or abdominal XR as initial assessment tools.
+- Watch patient's hemodynamics during titration of ECMO flow. - Norepinephrine is usually at least transiently needed - Volume resuscitation may be needed to achieve stable ECMO flow due to the increased volume of distribution and vasodilation following ECMO initiation, particularly if the patient is intravascularly depleted prior to ECMO. - Myocardial function recovery following gases stabilization may allow downtitration of norepinephrine down after some time - Evaluate for other potential causes according to cannulation process: bleeding (rough femoral cannulation?), pneumothorax (dubious neck puncture?), decreased venous return (from extremely high PEEP or gas trapping / dynamic hyperinflation). - Any dubious step during cannulation or upon ECMO initiation should prompt process review and, if needed, urgent CXR or abdominal XR as initial assessment tools.